Revised January 2020

 - Solicit involvement of Fellows in the AAOS volunteer structure;

-- Recommend to the Board of Directors the charges of and appointments to the various AAOS committees, councils, cabinet(s); and
+- Recommend to the Board of Directors the charges of and appointments to the various AAOS committees, councils and

-- Oversee the evaluation of committee and council/cabinet volunteers.
+- Oversee the evaluation of committee and council volunteers.

 1. Council: An organizational subdivision that encompasses a major functional area of the AAOS.
 It is created by the Board of Directors and its existence is not time-limited.
 A council’s function is to plan, organize, direct, and evaluate an entire category of AAOS programs, products, and services.
-Examples of councils include the Council on Education, the Council on Advocacy, and the Council on Research and Quality.
+Examples of councils include the Advocacy Council, Education Council, Membership Council, and Research and Quality Council.

-3. Committee: An organizational entity subordinate to a council.
+2. Committee: An organizational entity subordinate to a council.
 (In some cases a committee may report directly to the Board of Directors.)
-Its members are elected or appointed to investigate, report on, or act upon a particular issue; therefore, its scope is narrower than that of a Council or Cabinet.
+Its members are elected or appointed to investigate, report on, or act upon a particular issue; therefore, its scope is narrower than that of a Council.
 Its existence is not time-limited.
-Examples include the Membership and Leader Development Committee, the Annual Meeting Committee, and the Patient Safety Committee.
+Examples include the Annual Meeting Committee and the Patient Safety Committee.

-5. Project Team: A group of volunteers working together temporarily until some goal is achieved.
+4. Project Team: A group of volunteers working together temporarily until some goal is achieved.
 Its scope and function are narrower than those of a committee, and its existence is time-limited.
-A project team may be created by the Board of Directors, Council Chairs, Cabinet Chairs, or Committee Chairs.
+A project team may be created by the Board of Directors, Council Chairs, or Committee Chairs.

 For purposes of these regulations and procedures, the term “committee” includes Advisory Boards and Project Teams.